ewilliams0305/WebLogger/README.md

 #### Version 1.1.0
 - Changed command handler from ```Action<string, List<string>``` to ```Func<string, List<string>, CommandResponse```
 to provide a command response.
-Returned string will now be Writen to the webLogger output.
+Returned string will now be Written to the webLogger output.

 - Created ```WebLogger.Serilog``` Project and Nuget Package.
-This allowed the web logger to remove the dependancy on Serilog.
+This allowed the web logger to remove the dependency on Serilog.
 Weblogger.Serilog now provides logger configuration extensions and SerilogSink for the weblogger server.

 - Provided `Action<IWebLogger>` to the WebLoggerFactory

 - Created extension methods to discovery all defined commands in a provided assembly.

+- Commands are now partially matched and will execute the first found command. i.e. type `up` to execute `update`